microfarad-de/inetbox2mqtt/README.md

     Also, comment out any other lines in that file referring to the same serial device `ID_MODEL`.

-## Installing the Node-Red Dashboard V2
+## Installing the Node-RED Dashboard V2

-The user interface has been implemented using the Node-Red Dashboard V2 addon by @flowfuse.
-Once Node-Red is activated, follow these steps to install the dashboard:
+The user interface has been implemented using the Node-RED Dashboard V2 addon by @flowfuse.
+Once Node-RED is activated, follow these steps to install the dashboard:

-1. Log in to the Node-Red editor at `https://<ip_address>:1881`, replacing `<ip_address>` with your Raspberry Pi's IP address.
+1. Log in to the Node-RED editor at `https://<ip_address>:1881`, replacing `<ip_address>` with your Raspberry Pi's IP address.
 Depending on the Venus OS security settings, you might need to use `http://<ip_address>:1880` instead.

 2. Click the **hamburger menu** (top right) and select **Manage Palette**.
 Then find and install the `@flowfuse/node-red-dashboard` addon.